-Deloitte & Touche LLP, an independent registered public accounting firm that audited our financial statements included in this Annual Report on Form 10-K/A, has issued an attestation report on management's assessment of our internal control over financial reporting as of December 31, 2005 (as revised), which is included in this Item 9A under the caption "Report of Independent Registered Public Accounting Firm."
+Deloitte & Touche LLP, an independent registered public accounting firm that audited our financial statements included in this annual report, has issued an attestation report on management's assessment of our internal control over financial reporting.
+Such attestation, which expresses unqualified opinions on management's assessment and on the effectiveness of our internal control over financial reporting as of December 31, 2006, is included in this Item 9A under the caption "Report of Independent Registered Public Accounting Firm."